 Japanese Cultural Activities JETs Have Participated In

 Being a JET Programme participant provides the unique opportunity to participate in activities seldom offered in our home countries, and many JETs in Oda take full advantage of this.
 One of the most popular cultural activities among JETs here is taiko, or Japanese performance drumming.
-The Iwami Ginzan Tenryo Daiko group holds yearly workshops for beginners, and admittance into the core drumming group is generally granted to those who complete the workshop.
+The Iwami Ginzan Tenryo Daiko group holds yearly workshops for beginners.
 Other JETs practice various martial arts, including karate, judo and kendo (Japanese fencing).
 If physical activities aren’t your thing, you can try your hand at shodo (Japanese calligraphy), or ikebana (flower arrangement).
 Opportunities abound here, and we fully encourage you to try everything you can!

 Things JETs Do in Their Spare Time